MajesticBeast/terraform-exempli-gratia/landing-zone/README.md

 - test
 - qa
 - prod
-4. A single IAM Identity Center user who can assume
+4. A single IAM Identity Center user who can assume the following roles in the given accounts:
+- Administrator
+- PowerUser
+- ViewOnly
+- Billing

 ## Prerequisites
 Due to some limitations of the AWS API, and the fact that you simply have to manually create a new account,